 The West Egg Group considers an employee absent if he or she does not attend work as scheduled, regardless of cause.
 The primary objectives of this policy are to:

-Each employee is responsible for notifying their lead/supervisor or Area Manager of sick day absence for each day that the absence occurs, regardless of cause, after they have submitted Form 6.2 – Vacation, Day Off & Sick Leave Form.
+Each employee is responsible for notifying their lead/supervisor or the Operations Team of sick day absence for each day that the absence occurs, regardless of cause, after they have submitted their leave request via Humanity (the Company’s Scheduling & Time Attendance platform).

-An employee who does not intend to report to work because of illness (or any other reason) must notify their Area Manager, by telephone no less than 1 hour of their regularly scheduled starting time.
+An employee who does not intend to report to work because of illness (or any other reason) must notify their Operations Team, by telephone no less than 1 hour of their regularly scheduled starting time.
 Failure to provide required notification of any absence whatsoever may result in disciplinary action.

 An employee who has been absent due to illness or injury for more than 3 days per calendar year shall have their attendance record reviewed; they might have to submit a physician’s note or other medical evidence to obtain additional sick days for that year.